 Is my house subsiding?

-Here we explain what subsidence is and how you can identify if you should worry about cracks in your house.
+Here we help to explain what subsidence is and how you can identify whether a cracked wall is a cause for concern or not.

 Do cracks mean I have got subsidence?

 More often than not, no. All houses crack sometimes – after all they are big solid boxes that get hot and cold, wet and dry and altered.
 It’s important to distinguish between structural cracks and plaster cracks too.

 Very often cracks in old houses and old plaster walls are due to regular thermal and moisture changes in the structure and brickwork and are not a cause for worry.
 New plaster walls will often develop cracks too as we explain later in this article.